mason-chase/crud-test-laravel/docs/Steps.md

 * please note in this stage I began to document api using ```OpenAPI 3```.
 The document can be found in [api.yml](./api.yml).
 To work with it you may install proper extensions in your code editor, or you may paste the content in the [swagger editor](https://editor.swagger.io/).

 1. index method and needed tests
+2. store method, tests, and request class (validation and data cleansing).
+   1. adding localization directories and files